tweedegolf/rust-training/book/src/asynchronous-multitasking.md

-# Module C2 - Async Rust
+# Unit 4.3 - Asynchronous Multitasking

-<a href="/slides/C-advanced-rust" target="_blank">Slides</a>

-## Exercise C2.1:  Async Channels
+## Exercise 4.3.1: Async Channels

 Channels are a very useful way to communicate between threads and `async` tasks.
 They allow for decoupling your application into many tasks.
 You'll see how that can come in nicely in exercise E.2.
 In this exercise, you'll implement two variants: a oneshot channel and a multi-producer-single-consumer (MPSC) channel.
 If you're up for a challenge, you can write a broadcast channel as well.

-### C2.1 A MPSC channel ⭐⭐
+### 4.3.1.A MPSC channel ⭐⭐
 A multi-producer-single-consumer (MPSC) channel is a channel that allows for multiple `Sender`s to send many messages to a single `Receiver`.

-Open `exercises/C2/1-async-channels` in your editor.
+Open `exercises/4-multitasking/3-asynchronous-multitasking/1-async-channels` in your editor.
 You'll find the scaffolding code there.
 For part A, you'll work in `src/mpsc.rs`.
 Fix the `todo!`s in that file in order to make the test pass.
 To test, run:

 ```bash
 cargo test -- mpsc